antmaxi/deep-learning-based-recommender-systems/README.md

 For Movielens and Epinions, for each user keep the most recent rated item (i.e. item corresponding to rating with max timestamp) as positive item in the test set.

-For Jester, for Jester we do not have timestamps.
+For Jester, we do not have timestamps.
 For each user keep in the test set the rated item that has the max id.

 These are the positive items.